-If you’re looking to move out of your VA loan home, you might be wondering how the VA mortgage can affect the selling process.
-You’ll be happy to know that a VA-backed home sale isn’t all that different from a typical transaction.
+If you bought your home with a VA loan, you might be wondering how the VA mortgage can affect the home selling process.
+You’ll be happy to know that a VA-backed home sale isn’t all that different from a typical transaction for other types of mortgages.
 Here are some common questions from homeowners about selling a house with a VA mortgage.

 With VA-guaranteed mortgages, there’s typically no requirement for how long you have to live in the home before selling.
-VA loans also don’t have any prepayment penalties (a fee if you end your mortgage early), so there’s no need to worry about that if you’re considering selling.
+VA loans also don’t have any prepayment penalties (a fee if you end your mortgage early), so there’s no need to worry about that if you’re considering selling your home.

-For most of us, including VA homeowners, it’s often a smart idea to wait and sell your home once you have enough equity to either profit or break even.
+For most homeowners, including VA loan borrowers, it’s often a smart idea to wait and sell your home once you have enough equity to either profit or break even.
 The money you make from the sale would ideally cover your mortgage balance, real estate commissions, and closing costs.
-For any home (VA-backed or not) you may have to pay capital gains tax if you sell within two years and make a profit.
+For any home (backed by the VA loan program or not), you may have to pay capital gains tax if you sell within two years and make a profit.

-As a VA homeowner, you have no restrictions on who can and can’t purchase your home, so your buyer can be a non-veteran or veteran.
+As a VA homeowner, there are no restrictions on who can and can’t purchase your home, so your buyer can be a non-veteran or veteran.
 VA home loans are also assumable, which means a qualified buyer can take over responsibility for the mortgage, even if they aren’t a vet.

 A loan assumption can make your house more attractive to buyers since they’ll save on closing costs and receive your likely competitive VA interest rate.
 If you’re interested in this option, make sure to ask your lender what requirements your buyer will need to meet.
 (Keep in mind that if a non-VA buyer assumes your mortgage, it will affect your own VA entitlement.)